miguelcastilho/BikeApp/README.md

 $ cd BikeApp
 ```

-To deploy the storage service, first create a MySQL service instance named **mysql** and then push the app:
+To deploy the storage service, first create a MySQL service instance named **mysql-dev** and then push the app:
 ```sh
 $ cf create-service mysql-dev default mysql-dev
 $ cd storage_service